Lisa Rinna Slammed In Raunchy Swimsuit Dancing To LL Cool J, Instagram Embarrassed For Her

 “Just why??” another fan asked.

-“DESPERATE MUCH” was another comment.
+“DESPERATE MUCH” was s third comment.

-Remarks weren’t exclusively slamming – in fact, the responses seemed to fall into a bit of a love or hate category – but there was no denying that the backlash was making its mark.
-Comments giving Lisa the thumbs-up quickly sunk as those slamming the star garnered upvotes, with the first 45 minutes of the video being live seeing such responses driven right up by likes.
+Remarks weren’t exclusively slamming — it seemed just as many followers loved the video as those that hated it — but there was no denying that the backlash was making its mark.
+Comments giving Lisa the thumbs-up quickly sunk as those slamming the star garnered upvotes, easily drowning out the positive responses.

-Fans did seem embarrassed on Lisa’s behalf.
-A few also seemed bored by the content: Lisa hadn’t waited all too long between her Billie Eilish bikini jam-out and this video.
-As The Inquisitr reports, that too was slammed.
+Some fans just seemed to be embarrassed on Lisa’s behalf.
+A few others seemed bored by the content.
+It really hasn’t been very long since Lisa posted her Billie Eilish bikini jam-out video.
+That video wasn’t really well-received either, as The Inquisitr reports.

 The trend of celebrities taking to social media and dancing to well-known music is a popular one.
 Supermodel Emily Ratajkowski received plenty of love when she jammed out to Ariana Grande’s “thank u, next.”
-Of course, the 28-year-old isn’t a middle-aged woman – Emily also wore jeans for her video.
+Of course, the 28-year-old isn’t a middle-aged woman, and Emily also wore jeans for her video.

 Lisa’s video today did receive some encouraging responses, though.